AsifAiub13/asifseraje.github.io/README.md

   - MVVM, REST API handling, Combine, Realm, SwiftData, Firebase etc.
   - Complex User Interface implementation using Autolayout and SwifUI.
   - Fixed major bugs and issues to ensure smooth operation of the applications.
+  - Implemented Flutter apps from scratch for SME and HR to automate their daily tasks.

 **- Senior iOS Engineer, iOS Team, BJIT Group, Bangladesh (_Dec 2021 – March 2022_)**